korede-ishola/Customer-Retention-Prediction-System/README.md

 The XGBoost model used `scale_pos_weight` to account for the imbalance between churned and non-churned customers.

+The final model-selection process considered conventional classification metrics; precision and recall, as well as the custom business cost.

 ## Hyperparameter Tuning

 After comparing the initial models, hyperparameter optimization was performed using Optuna for XGBoost and LightGBM.